- Entertainment and Media»

 from the drama he'd never get anything else and wind up where he was

 when I met him, third man on the left in an Off Off Off Broadway theatre.

 As I said...

-When I got home I did the usual Google to find out if he was still alive.
+When I got home I did the usual Google to find out if my S.O.B. was still alive.